ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - `GET /users/{user_id}/uploads`: List all `UploadContext` IDs available to the user
 - `POST /work-packages/{work_package_id}/uploads/{context_id}/work-order-tokens`: Create a WOT for uploading files
   - Requires a Work Package Access Token, so the user must have already created a Work Package
+  - The request body must contain the work type and file alias or ID, depending on the work type

 #### Claims Repository Service:
 - CRS Authentication for upload endpoints should match existing download counterparts